jbostoen/ZTStudio/docs/wiki/About-ZT-Studio.md

 * modify color palettes: add, delete, change, reorder colors, import/export to .PNG or .GPL (GIMP Palette)
 * share color palettes among graphics (in batch conversions)
 * create .ani file
+* command line support (so it can be used in scripts!)

 ## To-do